Rose Bubble Tea

 Use warm tapioca balls.

-When tapioca balls are still very warm, but not burning hot, they have the perfect consistency.
-Use warm tapioca balls for a soft and chewy boba.
+When tapioca balls are still very warm, but not burning hot, they have the perfect soft and chewy consistency.
+Adding tapioca balls into a cup while they’re very warm is my secret to making the best bubble tea.

 Go for tea bags instead of loose tea.